MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/implementing-a-cancel-routine.md

 -   Never call [**IoCompleteRequest**](https://msdn.microsoft.com/library/windows/hardware/ff548343) with an IRP while holding a spin lock.
 Attempting to complete an IRP while holding a spin lock can cause deadlocks.

-For more information about implementing a *Cancel* routine, see the [I/O Completion/Cancellation Guidelines](http://go.microsoft.com/fwlink/p/?linkid=51436) white paper on the Microsoft Windows Hardware Developer Central (WHDC) website.